koka-lang/koka/readme.md

 ## Building with Cabal

-Some platforms, like Linux arm64, do not always support `stack` well.
+Some platforms (like Linux arm64 and freeBSD) do not always support `stack` well.
 In these cases we can also use `ghc` and `cabal` directly.
 Install these packages as:
 ```